 When it comes to cutting operations one should not only focus on the cutting tool itself and neglect the tool holder selection.
 The tool holder is almost equally as important as it is the contact point between the cutting which makes it a crucial component for the integrity of the machine’s spindle overall performance.
 There are different mounting styles or standards that differ in regard to their interface.
+Depending on whether you need to perform high-speed operations or heavy duty machining, different tool holder types might be suitable for you.
 In this article, we will introduce you to the basics of tool holders as well as their most common interfaces such as HSK, VDI, and BT.

 There are many types of tool holders: